garfield69au/pyLang/README.md

 pyduq [py = python, d=data quality, uq = University of QLD, Australia]

 This project is a generic, meta-driven data quality validation suite.
-This project was developed by Shane J. Downey as parr of his M.Phil research study.
+This project was developed by Shane J. Downey as part of his M.Phil research study.

 The purpose of pyduq is to provide a detailed analysis of the quality of data by comparing actual data against a set of generic data quality rules.
 The data quality